 Funds for Advisory Committee meetings are included in the annual budget.

-Authority Strategies: This item supports one or more of the Authority Strategies, as follows: ☐ Community Strategy ☐ Customer ☐ Employee ☐ Financial ☐ Operations Strategy ☐ Strategy Strategy Environmental Review: A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+- A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code §21065.

-- B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code §30106.